Polaris Pro Grappling: -95kg

-Andrew Golota

 Results

 After a total of seventeen matches, Team UK & Ireland won the event 1–0.
 Fifteen of the matches ended in a draw and double-elimination, with the only submission coming from Tom Halpin.
 He submitted Dinu Bucalet via Triangle Choke late in the first half.
 The main event superfight saw Ffion Davies defeat Magdalena Loska via Rear-Naked Choke.

 Polaris 15: Squads 2

 Background

 Polaris 15: Squads 2 changed the format slightly from their first Squads event, with this edition being contested in the gi instead and the presence of Team UK instead of the addition of Ireland.
 Team Europe remained unchanged, although the lineup for both teams was drastically different from the first event, owing to the switch from no gi to gi.
 The superfight for this event featured a contest for the promotion's vacant Featherweight Championship between former Squads teammates, Ashley Williams and Tom Halpin.